syncfusion-content/flutter-docs/Flutter/datagrid/columns-sizing.md

 ## Autofit calculation based on the formatted value

-By default, the cell can't be autofitted based on the formatted cell value.
-However, the autofit calculation can be calculated based on the `ColumnSizer.computeCellWidth` method.
-Hence you can override the method and provide your formatted value to the `cellValue` parameter.
+By default, the cell width is calculated based on the `DataGridCell.value` property.
+To autofit the cell width based on the displayed formatted value (i.e, DateFormat and NumberFormat), simply override the `computeCellWidth` method and return the super method with the required `cellValue`.

 {% tabs %}
 {% highlight Dart %}